 The feature of the vacuum etcher is that the aluminum wafers are etched in a vacuumed chamber.
 The hydrogen bubbles that releasing are so rapidly from the wafer surface in the low pressure environment (20 torr) during the etching because the surface tension is highly reduced in this condition.
 The infrared endpoint detection allows the process to optimize the over etch time to minimize the metal line.

-Contact us if you need more information about using our Vacuum Metal Etcher system.
+Contact us if you need more information about using our vacuum metal etcher system or to request a quote.